axgort/bluemedia/README.md

 In both cases output is:
 i"hope"you"didnt"tr{nsl{te"it"|y"h{nd0

 For every character in string.
-If this char isn't digit.
-Add 2 to decimal ASCII representation and return to character.
+If it isn't digit.
+Add 2 to its decimal ASCII representation and return to character.
 Add new generated character to output.

-Egzample:
+### Egzample: ###
-g isn't digit so we add to it's decimal ASCII representation 2 (103 + 2 = 105)
+g isn't digit so we add to its decimal ASCII representation 2 (103 + 2 = 105)
 105 is a letter 'i' in ASCII so we add 'i' to output.

 6 is digit so we omit it.

 5 is digit so we omit it.

-' ' isn't digit so we add to it's decimal ASCII representation 2 (32 + 2 = 34)
+Space character isn't digit so we add to its decimal ASCII representation 2 (32 + 2 = 34)
-34 is a '"' char in ASCII so we add '"' to output.
+34 is a '"' character in ASCII so we add '"' to output.